Joseph Polowsky: Post-World War II

 In 1946, Polowsky was discharged from the Army.
 Back in the U.S., he unsuccessfully asked the United Nations to declare 25 April a World Day of Peace.

 Each year he commemorated the Elbe Day on the Michigan Avenue Bridge in Chicago and held a vigil.
-He continued to work as a taxi driver.
+He continued towork as a taxi driver.

+In 1955, Polowsky visited Moscow together with Soviet veterans for the tenth anniversary of the Elbe meeting.

 In 1959, he met Soviet Prime Minister Nikita Khrushchev who visited the United States.
 A short time later, he was invited to visit the Soviet Union where he again met Khrushchev in the Kremlin.
 Then he visited East Germany and met Walter Ulbricht.

 Already ill with cancer, Polowsky held his last vigil on Michigan Avenue Bridge on April 25, 1983.
 He died in Chicago on October 17, 1983.
 In his will he asked to be buried in Torgau, and was buried there with military honors on November 26, 1983.

 Legacy

 In 1995, a high school in Torgau was named after him.
 He was memorialized in the Fred Small song "At The Elbe".
 A new rose variety was dedicated to Joe Polowsky in Torgau in 2006.